-SHENANDOAH TELECOMMUNICATIONS COMPANY

-Annual Meeting of Shareholders April 19, 2016 11:00 AM This proxy is solicited by the Board of Directors
+SHENANDOAH TELECOMMUNICATIONS COMPANY Annual Meeting of Shareholders May 2, 2017 11:00 AM This proxy is solicited by the Board of Directors

-The shareholder(s) hereby appoints Douglas C. Arthur, Ken L. Burch, and James E. Zerkel II, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common stock of SHENANDOAH TELECOMMUNICATIONS COMPANY that the shareholder(s) is/are entitled to vote at the Annual Meeting of shareholder(s) to be held at 11:00 AM, EDT on 4/19/2016, at the Shenandoah Telecommunications Auditorium, 500 Shentel Way, Edinburg, VA 22824, and any adjournment or postponement thereof.
+The shareholder(s) hereby appoint(s) Ken L. Burch, Dale S. Lam, and James E. Zerkel II, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of Common stock of SHENANDOAH TELECOMMUNICATIONS COMPANY that the shareholder(s) is/are entitled to vote at the Annual Meeting of Shareholders to be held at 11:00 AM, EDT on May 2, 2017, at the Shenandoah Telecommunications Auditorium, 500 Shentel Way, Edinburg, VA 22824, and any adjournment or postponement thereof.